CMMC POAMs: Guidelines and Limitations

 One 5-point control may also permit a POA&M, SC.L2-3.13.11, if it is partially met—encryption is employed but is not Federal Information Processing Standard (FIPS) validated—reducing a SPRS score by 3 points instead of 5.

-For your reference, we sourced these POA&M guidelines from the CMMC Proposed Rule by the DoD: Section 170.21 on POA&Ms. View additional POA&M control exemptions for CMMC maturity level 3 in the linked section.
+For reference, these POA&M guidelines are defined in the CMMC Final Rule: Section 170.21 on POA&Ms. View additional POA&M control exemptions for CMMC maturity level 3 in the linked section.
 POA&Ms are not permitted for CMMC maturity level 1 controls.

 What a CMMC POA&M Must Include